 - Classroom Procedures – rules and expectations, bathroom and water fountain procedures, recess, dismissal

 - Technology Information – login info, how to use devices, BYOD rules and procedures

-If you’d like pre-made Substitute Binder templates to fill in with your own information, look no further!
+If you’d like Substitute Binder templates to fill in with your own information, look no further!
 I have 40 template pages ready for you to customize and print for your sub!